-Sludge generated from the treatment facility is hauled by a registered transporter and disposed of at a TCEQ-permitted landfill, landfill, Mesquite Creek Landfill, Permit No. MSW-66B, in Comal and Guadalupe Counties.
+Sludge generated from the treatment facility is hauled by a registered transporter and disposed of at a TCEQ-permitted landfill, Mesquite Creek Landfill, Permit No. 66B, in Comal County.
 The draft permit also authorizes the disposal of sludge at a TCEQ-authorized land application site, co-disposal landfill, wastewater treatment facility, or facility that further processes sludge.